apache/mesos/docs/fetcher.md

 2. The external program `mesos-fetcher` that is invoked by the former.
 It performs all network and disk operations except file deletions and file size queries for cache-internal bookkeeping.
-It is run as an external OS process in order to shield the slave process from I/O-related hazards.
+It is run as an external OS process in order to shield the agent process from I/O-related hazards.
 It takes instructions in form of an environment variable containing a JSON object with detailed fetch action descriptions.